Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 An Angkor Wat sunrise over Left Pool

-For us, watching Angkor Wat sunrise wasn’t about being angry – quite the opposite, in fact!
-We considered climbing to the elevated library porticos, but instead settled on watching the Angkor Wat sunrise from the right pool, where there were far fewer people.
-We think it is the best spot to watch Angkor Wat sunrise where you can enjoy the experience and still take epic photos (without throwing elbows).
+For us, watching Angkor Wat sunrise wasn’t about cramming in for the perfect photo op; we simply wanted the experience.
+We considered climbing to the elevated library porticos, but instead settled on watching sunrise from the right pool, where there were far fewer people.

 Subscribe Packing Checklist by JetSettingFools.com

-We have a few more tips for your Sunrise at Angkor Wat!
+Before you set that wake-up call, we have a few more tips for your Sunrise at Angkor Wat, so that you can hopefully enjoy the best experience!

 Angkor Wat Sunrise Tour

-If you don’t want to hassle with the pre-planning details, you can book one of the tours of Angkor Wat in advance of your trip.
-Let an Angkor temple guide make all the arrangements and lead the way on a full day of exploring – from sunrise to the best Angkor temples.
+If you don’t want to hassle with the details of visiting Angkor Wat at dawn, you can join a tour of Angkor Wat for sunrise.
+Let an Angkor temple guide make all the arrangements and lead the way on a full day of exploring – but you still have to wake up very early!
 Booking in advance is especially ideal when planning an Angkor Wat 1-Day Tour.

-Angkor Wat temple closes at 5:30pm, which is prior to sunset, but it is still possible to catch an Angkor sunset within the temple complex.
-The best temples in Siem Reap for watching sunset are Bakheng temple and Pre Rup temple – both of which stay open until 7:00pm.
-With an elevated viewpoint, a Phnom Bakheng sunset with vistas over Angkor Wat is a top choice.
+While sunrise at Angkor Wat gets a lot of fanfare, the sunset can be equally inspiring.
+Angkor Wat temple closes at 5:30pm, which is prior to dusk, but it is still possible to catch an Angkor sunset within the temple complex.
+The best temples in Siem Reap for watching sunset are Bakheng and Pre Rup – both of which stay open until 7:00pm.
+With an elevated viewpoint, a Phnom Bakheng sunset with vistas over Angkor Wat is a top choice!

-While Bakheng is touted as the best place to watch sunset in Angkor Wat, a Phnom Bakheng sunrise is also beautiful!
-Since we had already had a tour of Angkor Wat prior to our sunrise visit, as soon as the sun came up over Angkor Wat, we headed straight for Bakheng when it was still bathed in morning light.
+Top Tip: While Bakheng is touted as the best place to watch sunset in Angkor Wat, a Phnom Bakheng sunrise is also beautiful!
+Since we had already had a complete tour of Angkor Wat prior to our sunrise visit, as soon as the sun came up, we headed straight for Bakheng when it was still bathed in morning light – and it was peaceful and gorgeous!

 We say do both!
-With a multiple day Angkor Wat ticket, you can plan to tour the temples late in the afternoon one day – ending with a Bakheng sunset – and, on another day, plan an early morning Angkor Wat sunrise tour followed by more temple exploring.
-Early morning and late afternoon are the best times of day to visit Angkor Wat – and making the additional effort to see an Angkor Wat sunset and sunrise is worth it!
+With a multiple day Angkor Wat ticket, you can plan to tour the temples late in the afternoon one day – ending with a Bakheng sunset.
+Then plan an early morning Angkor Wat sunrise tour followed by more exploring.
+Early morning and late afternoon are the best times of day to visit Angkor Wat – and making the additional effort to see an Angkor Wat sunset and sunrise is totally worth it!

-Start planning your trip to Angkor Wat!
+Start planning your trip to Cambodia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com